Happel's functor and homologically well-graded Iwanaga-Gorenstein algebras: Examples and constructions

 \subsection{Tensor products and Segre products}

-Next we consider the tensor product of given two graded algebras.
+In this Section \ref{subsection-tensor}, we consider the tensor product of given two graded algebras.
 In the rest of this subsection, for simplicity we assume that $\kk$ is a field and graded algebras $A,B$ are finite dimensional.